 When is the best time of day to take Malarone?

 Every day, Malarone is taken.
 Take one pill daily beginning the day before you visit the malarious area, every day while there, and every day for seven days after you leave the area.
-This medication needs to be taken each day at the same time with a substantial meal or milk-based beverage.
+This medication needs to be taken each day at the same time as a substantial meal or milk-based beverage.

-Can you buy Malarone over-the-counter?
+Can you buy Malarone over the counter?

 There are no over-the-counter versions of Malarone.
 Given that it is a prescription drug, a doctor must certify both that you can use it and that it will keep you free of malaria wherever you travel.